thoughtbot/laptop/README.md

 * [Git](https://git-scm.com/) for version control
 * [Zsh](http://www.zsh.org/) as your shell
 * [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) because we don't hate you
-* [wget](https://www.gnu.org/software/wget/) for downloading files from the Terminal

 ### Programming languages and configuration: